 Our range of single rooms is intended for our patients to have a comfortable and restful stay.
-They are furnished with pleasant themes and cool colours to create a soothing environment for rest and recovery.
-Each room comes with a personal dressing table and a sofa armchair for their comfort and convenience.
-If they need a family member or caregiver to stay in with them, the sofa will be readily converted into a bed.
+Furnished with pleasant themes and cool colours, the environment is ideal for rest and recovery.
+Each room comes with a personal dressing table and a sofa for comfort and convenience.
+If a family member or caregiver needs to stay over, the sofa can be readily converted into a bed.

-Our multi-bedded wards offer the same level of quality nursing care and clinical support to our patients.
+Our multi-bedders offer the same level of nursing care and clinical support to our patients.

 Our 2-bedded rooms are designed to allow sharing of room and amenities.
-Each bed has a privacy curtain to provide space for the individual patient to enjoy privacy and rest.
-The 2-bed rooms are bright and spacious.
-Each patient gets to enjoy personal amenities such as telephone and TV.
+Each bed has a privacy curtain to provide space for individual patients to enjoy privacy and rest.
+The 2-bedded rooms are bright and spacious.
+Each patient gets to enjoy personal amenities such as a telephone and a TV.

 The ward is air-conditioned with shared bathroom facilities and amenities.
 Each bed has a privacy curtain and a side table.
-Our menus offered a choice of Chinese, Malay/ Indian and Western cuisine which are served on an over-bed table.
+Our menus offer a choice of Chinese, Malay/ Indian and Western cuisines which are served on an over-bed table.

-This is an 8 bed facility located on Level 4 of Mount Alvernia Hospital.
-The ICU cares for critically ill patients with complex and life-threatening medical conditions, including advanced support for peri-operative high-risk surgical patients.
+This is an 8-bed facility located on Level 4.
+The ICU cares for critically ill patients with complex and life-threatening medical conditions, including support for peri-operative high-risk surgical patients.

-Each patient bed areas are fitted with physiological monitoring systems and a variety of ventilator for acute respiratory failure as well as pressure control ventilation for acute respiratory distress syndrome (ARDS).
+Each patient’s bed area is fitted with physiological monitoring systems and a variety of ventilators for acute respiratory failure as well as pressure control ventilation for acute respiratory distress syndrome (ARDS).

-The unit is supported by a team of intensive care nurses; attending to one or two patients at a time, each shift.
-They work in tandem with on campus physicians and therapists.
+The unit is supported by a team of intensive care nurses, attending to one or two patients at a time per shift.
+They work in tandem with on-campus physicians and therapists.
 Visiting hours are 10am-12pm and 4pm-8.30pm.

-The High Dependency Unit (HDU) cares for patients who generally need high level monitoring and management of their condition, but do not require admission into the Intensive Care Unit (ICU).
-ICU patients whose conditions have improved may also be required to stay in the HD ward before being transferred to the general ward.
+The HDU cares for patients who generally need high level monitoring and management of their conditions, but do not require admission into the ICU.
+ICU patients whose conditions have improved may also be required to stay in HDU before being transferred to the general wards.

-Patients in the HD ward are housed in four bedded air-conditioned rooms, with close monitoring of their condition by specially trained nurses.
-Daily assessment and continuous review of patients’ condition are monitored through special apparatus.
+Patients in HDU are housed in four-bedded air-conditioned rooms, with close monitoring of their conditions by specially trained nurses.
+Daily assessment and continuous review of patients’ conditions are monitored through special apparatus.